hudsonbridg/champss_software/champss/sps-databases/README.md

 ```

 ## Connect to a database on another port
-If your database is running on a host other than "localhost" and the default port 27017, before calling any functions in `db_api`, first call `db_utils.connect`:
+If your database is running on a host other than "sps-archiver1" and the default port 27017, before calling any functions in `db_api`, first call `db_utils.connect`:
 ```python
 from sps_databases import db_api, db_utils